Skip to Main Content

 Why Windows 11?

-Microsoft is ending support for the Windows 10 operating system on October 14, 2024.
+Microsoft has ended support for the Windows 10 operating system.
 This means that if your computer is running Windows 10, you will no longer receive any software updates.
 Any Windows 10 machine will still be operational after the end of support, but it is much more vulnerable.

 Software updates, among other things, are a way for Microsoft to keep your computer safe from hackers.
 If Microsoft finds out that someone has discovered a security flaw, they can send a set of instructions to your computer through updates on how to fix the flaw.
 When support for Windows 10 ends, Microsoft will not be monitoring security flaws or sending out fixes to machines other than those running Windows 11.
 While it is possible that you will still be completely fine continuing to use Windows 10, security risks are not something to take lightly.

-The best way to protect your computer is updating to Windows 11 if possible.
-Windows 10 machines can update to 11 for free.
-However, they can only update if they meet the minimum hardware requirements to run Windows 11.
-If your computer does not have the right hardware, it will not be able to update and you may have to buy a new one.
+The best way to protect your computer is upgrading to Windows 11 if possible.
+Windows 10 machines can upgrade to 11 for free.
+However, they can only upgrade if they meet the minimum hardware requirements to run Windows 11.
+If your computer does not have the right hardware, it will not be able to upgrade and you may have to buy a new one.

 Links